Holocaust Stories of Champaign-Urbana

 A Holocaust Education Center Podcast

 Welcome to the new podcast where the Holocaust Education Center (HEC) presents stories from Holocaust survivors and their descendants who live or have lived in the Central Illinois.
+These podcasts allow listeners to hear the personal family history of survivors, explore current Holocaust research, as well as dive into best practices for how to teach such a difficult topic to our kids.
 You can find each episode with a description and link below!

-Thank you to Elizabeth Hess for generously recording and interviewing podcast guests.
+Thank you to Elizabeth Hess for generously recording and interviewing podcast guests, and Robin Goettel for creating this project.
+These podcasts not be possible without their support!

 Episode 1 - Brian Kahn: CUJF Holocaust Education Center